 When the men returned, 10 of the spies gave a bad report, stating all the reasons why they couldn’t conquer the land.

-However, the people chose to believe the bad report.
+However, the others chose to believe the bad report.
 They disobeyed God and refused to go into the Promised Land.

 As a result, the Lord caused the people wander in the wilderness for 40 years.